-Article 5 (Publishing of planned legislative activities)
+(Publishing of planned legislative activities)

-When an institution creates a list of planned legislative activities as part of its annual work program, it shall place the list on its website.
-The institution shall indicate which of the legislation on the list may have significant public impact in accordance with article 8 of these regulations.
+- (1) When an institution creates a list of planned legislative activities as part of its annual work program, it shall place the list on its website.
+The institution shall indicate which of the legislation on the list may have significant public impact in accordance with article 8. of these regulations. - (2) Each institution shall provide a copy of the list of its planned legislative activities to those on its consultation list and to anyone requesting a copy in writing.